Skip to content

 Just a side note, usually my husband and I do our BIG batches of salsa and spaghetti sauce together, and we love our Victorio Deluxe Food Strainer and Sauce Maker.
 I didn’t use it for the above batch of salsa since it was just a small batch – but when you are talking big batches of tomatoes, this thing rocks.

-Green Tomatoes before it Freezes
+Green Tomatoes before it Freeze

 You can put green tomatoes in a sunny window and they will ripen over a period of several days.
 At the end of the season though when they are completely green, many of them will never ripen.
 I love to make this Green Tomato Bacon Jam.
 We also regularly make this Green Tomato Salsa Verde.